 But wait— we’re not done yet!
 The Blink XT2 had a couple more features we want to touch on before we get into the app.

 The Blink XT2 had built-in temperature sensing gave us a very accurate read of the temperature.
 We appreciated this, as smartphone weather apps have their limits.

 Activity zones allowed us to tell the Blink XT2 what areas to focus on specifically and what areas to ignore.
 This was especially useful for an outdoor camera.
 For example, we chose to have our camera ignore the street and focus only on our property.
 This way, we only received meaningful notifications.
 Very nice!

 The Blink Home App

-Now I want to compare the Blink XT2 to some other top outdoor security cameras.
+We wanted to compare the Blink XT2 to some other top outdoor security cameras.
 Who will come out on top?